Chan Buddhism: Taiwan

 Wei Chueh (1928–2016) was born in Sichuan, China, and ordained in Taiwan.
-In 1982, he founded Lin Quan Temple in Taipei County and became known for his teaching on Ch'an practices by offering many lectures and seven-day Ch'an retreats.
+In 1982, he founded Lin Quan Temple in Taipei County and became known for his teaching on Chan practices by offering many lectures and seven-day Chan retreats.
 His order is called Chung Tai Shan.

-Two additional traditions emerged in the 1960s, based their teaching on Ch'an practices.
+Two additional traditions emerged in the 1960s, based their teaching on Chan practices.